aliciacatalina/slate/source/index.md

 id | Id of the post being commented on | Integer | Yes

 # Poll
-Poll works as an extension to Post, so a post is created with a each post
+Poll works as an extension to Post, so a post is created with a each poll

 ## Create a Poll